Meet your BWA Team

 Liliana is dedicated to sustainable environmental and business practices.
 She brings a deep understanding of global economy and modern market approaches to the BWA, along with hands-on knowledge from years as a Sustainability Consultant.
 As the BWA’s resident economist, Liliana manages the BWA’s research projects and development of member-facing materials.
 She likes thinking deeply about the role of business owners in developing strong local markets that provide economic opportunity for all and keep people and the planet healthy.

 Jess is a well-known Ottawa Entrepreneur.
 Her business, Bread By Us, is renowned for their Focaccia and industry leading employment practices.
 Her years of experience as a community organizer (and original BWA Member!) are helping shape the next chapter of the Better Way Alliance.

 The work we do

-Our team works closely with government agencies, political parties, business owners, and business groups.
+The BWA Team works closely with government agencies, political parties, business owners, and business groups.
 Through discussion, meetings, and statistical analysis, we’re developing a long-term business case for ethical employment.